t-edson/P65Pas/README.md

   p: ^byte;
 ```

-Then, the pointer can be used to address some byet variable:
+Then, the pointer can be used to address some byte variable:

 ```
   p := @somebytevar;